roycewilliams/callattendant-resources/README.md

 ---
 ## Filtering strategies
 * Aggressively prepopulate your 'Permitted' list.
+This can allow you to be more aggressive with filtering, with fewer false positives.
 * If you never receive calls from most area codes, consider adding most of them to the Block Numbers regex:

       ^200: B9 - 200 (unused)